JD Mortgage®: Special Home Loans for Lawyers

 - VA Loan.
 If you qualify for VA benefits, you can also look into getting a VA Loan.
 One benefit of VA Loans is that you can get them with no money down.
 However, you’ll pay higher fees if you’re unable to come up with any cash down payment (currently 2.15% if it’s your first VA loan and you put no money down).

-Should I Get A JD Mortgage Loan?
+Should I Use JD Mortgage?

 There’s no clear answer to this question.
 Personally, I’m a fan of renting during the early stages of your career, particularly if you’re in a big city.
-Renting gives you flexibility to change neighborhoods or cities with very little frictional cost, while also insulating yourself from dealing with the headaches and hassles of owning your own home (let the landlord fix the toilets, you’re going to be busy figuring out how to be a lawyer).
+Renting gives you flexibility to change neighborhoods or cities with very little frictional cost, while also insulating you from dealing with the headaches and hassles of owning your own home (let the landlord fix the toilets, you’re going to be busy figuring out how to be a lawyer).

 Plus, it takes around five years to break even a home anyway.
 Check out the New York Times Buy vs Rent Calculator to see what makes sense for you.